 The basis of accounting balances and reports on profits and losses (financial statements) of almost all foreign organizations is based on a basic accounting equation.
-This equation has the following formula:
+This equation has the following formula (the accounting equation may be expressed as):

 Assets = Liabilities + Owner’s equity